 Lost time injuries

-These types of injuries can quickly add up.
-It’s important to inform upper management of any pending or ongoing lost time injury cases.
+As a result, these types of injuries can quickly add up.
+Therefore, include them in the monthly report to keep upper management informed about any pending or ongoing lost time injury cases.

 OSHA recordable incidents

-A monthly safety report should include a list of all the recordable incidents for that month.
-Consider listing them out by type of incident, type of injury/damage, etc., so leaders can better understand the underlying issues.
+A safety report, compiled monthly, should list all recordable incidents for that period.
+To improve clarity, consider organizing them by type of incident, type of injury or damage, and other relevant categories.
+This approach helps leadership better understand the underlying issues.

-Also, think about including your determined root causes for each incident and share the steps you’re taking to prevent them in the future.
+In addition, include the root causes identified for each incident and outline the corrective actions you’re taking to prevent them from happening again.

 Your report should have a section for your department’s KPI’s.
-Examples of common safety KPI’s include things like:
+This monthly section should include common safety KPI’s like:

 - Safety training metrics (training past due, test scores, etc.)